 Spring is an important time for bees who are emerging from the ground looking for pollen.
 Today, make plans to learn more about bees, plant native flowers to attract bees, and build a bee box —a home for solitary bees (they rarely sting because they aren’t defending a hive) to make their nests in your yard and stay busy pollinating your flowers and vegetables all summer long.

 There are more than 400 species of native bees in Canada.
+Canada’s native bees are divided into six families, encompassing the familiar bumblebees and mason bees and the lesser-known carpenter, cuckoo, leafcutter, mining, plasterer, sweat bees and more.
 Native bees provide a very important service in our ecosystem in the following ways:

 - Many of the food crops and flowers we rely on benefit from our native bee pollination.